How to Clean Prawns and Shrimp

 – with a sharp knife, make an incision along the back of the prawn;

-– with a toothpick or the tip of the knife, extract the black vein.
+– with a toothpick or the tip of the knife, remove the black thread.

-Its content is not toxic but can ruin the dish:
+Its contents are not toxic but can spoil the dish:

-– it is unpleasant to look at and taste;
+– it is unpleasant in sight and taste;

 – it may contain sand or residues.